Mainframe-Renewal-Project/test-sear/README.md

-# test-sear
+# SEAR test system

-Testing system for the CI/CD pipeline
+Testing system for the CI/CD pipeline.